awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 **Creating a Dynamic Workflow that Defines Critical Steps**

 You can specify that a step is critical for the overall success of the Automation workflow\.
-If a critical step fails, then Automation reports the status of the execution as failed, even if one or more steps executed successfully\.
+If a critical step fails, then Automation reports the status of the execution as failed, even if one or more steps ran successfully\.
 In the following example, the user identifies the *VerifyDependencies* step if the *InstallMsiPackage* step fails \(`onFailure: step:VerifyDependencies`\)\.
 The user specifies that the `InstallMsiPackage` step is not critical \(`isCritical: false`\)\.
 In this example, if the application failed to install, Automation processes the `VerifyDependencies` step to determine if one or more dependencies is missing, which therefore caused the application install to fail\.

 **Example 3: Defining critical steps for the Automation workflow**